 6. The Imperial Palace

 Now, we can’t keep ignoring the elephant in the room, especially when the room is Tokyo and the elephant is the Imperial Palace.
 Just over on the west side of the station lies the palace and the surrounding gardens, perfect for a stroll to blow away the cobwebs after a long journey.
-The palace is usually closed (aside from the 2nd of Jan and 23rd of Dec), but you can always explore the East Gardens which are the sites of the Edo castle’s inner and outer defense circles.
-There is a stunning Ninomaru Japanese garden and free bike rental on Sundays!
+The palace is usually closed (aside from the January 2 and December 23), but you can always explore the East Gardens which are the sites of the Edo castle’s inner and outer defense circles.
+There is a stunning Ninomaru Japanese garden and a number of free walking tours that visit the area.

 10-to-15-minute walk from Tokyo Station